How to not only survive but also enjoy traveling with low-cost airlines.

 An extra layer. just to be safe.
 Sometimes, planes are saunas; sometimes, they are fridges.
 You can always layer down, but if you don't have a layer to put on, you might land into your vacation with a cold.
 And that would suck!

 Comfy shoes.
-Budget airlines often don't use a jet bridge for boarding; instead, you need to walk to those portable boarding ramps.
+Budget airlines often don't use a jet bridge for boarding; instead, you need to use those portable boarding ramps.
 And if it's raining...
-I've seen individuals with high heels sliding down, and it didn't look like fun.
-Moreover, many cheap flights board from gates that are miles away, as they are cheaper to operate than those right behind the security.
+I've seen an individual with high heels sliding down, and it didn't look like fun.
+Moreover, many cheap flights board from gates that are miles away from the entrance, as they are cheaper to operate than those right behind the security.
 Comfy shoes makes these walks a piece of cake.

 What's your tip?
 Let me know!

-If you liked this post, I'd recommend following stories about airports, and cheap travels:
+If you liked this post, I'd recommend my stories about airports, and cheap travels:

 Published by: Jakub Stepanovic in Stories